Edgenius/PlatoDocSite/content/submissions/p120-export-form-submissions.md

 +++
-title = "Export Form Submissions" weight = 42
+title = "EXPORT FORM SUBMISSIONS" weight = 42
 description = "With PlatoForms you can quickly export all your submitted forms into a CSV file."
 +++
-# EXPORT FORM SUBMISSIONS

 Learn to export your submissions from the *submissions panel*.